 TFSA and RRSP withdrawals

 Our online withdrawal tool is the quickest and simplest way to move cash out of a TFSA or RRSP.
-Go to My Accounts → Transfer Funds then select RSP/TFSA Account under Withdraw Registered Funds.
+Go to Accounts → Transfer Funds then select RSP/TFSA Account under Withdraw Registered Funds.

 To withdraw securities, please use the Deregistration Form which can be found in the Forms section of our website.
 Please fax, mail or email a scanned copy of the Deregistration Form to us upon completion for processing.

 For educational purposes – please download and complete the Educational Assistance Payment (EAP) And Post Secondary Education (PSE) Request Form and Proof of Enrollment Form or copy of course schedule with letter from Post-Secondary Institution (including name and address) stating that the student is enrolled in a full or part time program.
 For non-educational use – please download and complete the RESP Capital Withdrawal Form.